Wild JourneysWild JourneysWild Journeys

 A mokoro trip is a fantastic way to experience the wonders of the Okavango Delta.
 In the company of a professional poler with vast experience of the Delta, you will be able to enjoy the sights and sounds of this unique habitat and learn about the waterways and wildlife.

-Fishing is also possible at Pom Pom, and our guides will be happy to take you to their secret spots to try for Pike and a variety of Bream species.
+Fishing is also possible, and our guides will be happy to take you to their secret spots to try for Pike and a variety of Bream species.

 There is no better way to truly experience the African bush than a guided walk, and this will also offer you the opportunity to learn more about the ecology of the area from our professional guides.

-After breakfast you are take a charter flight to Moremi Crossing.
+After breakfast you are take a charter flight to THE CAMP.

 Accommodation consists of 16 en suite and spacious tents on raised decks, each with their own veranda.
-Moremi Crossing has both a Family Tent and a Honeymoon Tent.
+The camp has both a Family Tent and a Honeymoon Tent.

 The main building consists of a large open plan deck that has a spectacular view over the Boro River onto Chief's Island.
 This crescent-shaped area is built on different levels to give you the feeling of space.